Fly Upper Computer Installation and Usage Guide

 3. Configuration Backup

-- Avoid configuration loss due to system issues.
+- Avoid configuration loss due to system issues

 4. Power Management

-- Must use an independent power supply for operation.
+- Must use an independent power supply

-- Avoid power interference affecting device stability.
+- Avoid power interference affecting stable device operation

 5. Storage Card Protection

-- Prevent system file corruption that could cause the device to fail to boot.
+- Prevent system file corruption that could cause the device to fail to boot

 OTA Update Instructions